foundry-vtt-community/wiki.js/development/guides/from-load-to-render.md

 ![Up to date as of v11](https://img.shields.io/badge/FoundryVTT-v11-informational)

 Data in Foundry progresses through many stages to be rendered in a document sheet.
-This guide is intented
+This guide is intended to be a reference for developers trying to understand where they should define data the order in which it is processed.

-This guide will reference file locations rather than the official API docs because this is focusing on the internal workings of methods that are not well-commented,
+This guide will reference file locations rather than the official API docs because this is focusing on the internal workings of methods that are not well-commented.
 All file paths are all relative to `foundryInstallPath\resources\app`.
 Technically your installation just loads the general `public\scripts\foundry.js` file, but the files in `client` and `common` are smaller and easier to follow.

 > **Legend**
 > `Class.method` is a static method or property on the given class